kenhowardpdx/vscode-gist/README.md

 GIST: Open Block In Browser
 ~~~

-## Keybord Shortcuts
+## Keyboard Shortcuts

-While there are no pre-defined keyboard shortcuts, the following commands can be used in your settings:
+You can associate the following commands to your own keyboard shortcuts:

 ~~~
 extension.openCodeBlock